Key Performance Indicators of Your 3PL and How to Improve Them through WMS Auditing

 Dock-to-Stock Cycle Time

-Dock-to-Stock Cycle Time measures the time it takes for incoming goods to go from the receiving dock to being available for stock or distribution.
+This KPI shows the time it takes for incoming goods to go from the receiving dock to being available for stock or distribution.
 Efficient Dock-to-Stock Cycle Times are crucial for optimizing warehouse operations and ensuring that products are available for order fulfillment promptly.
-A shorter cycle time means faster access to inventory, reducing the risk of stockouts, timely deliveries, minimized storage costs, reduced handling, and streamlined inventory management.
+A shorter cycle time means:

 A cycle that takes 24 hours or less is considered optimal.
 Delays in receiving processes, and inefficient put-away procedures can poke holes in your tightly-run ship.
-Use the data to analyze receiving workflows, optimize put-away procedures, and recommend improvements in dock scheduling.
+Use the data to analyze receiving workflows, optimize put-away procedures, and improve dock scheduling.

 Order Picking Accuracy

-In the 3PL industry, providers are entrusted with handling and fulfilling orders on behalf of their clients.
-Accuracy in this process is not just a metric; it is a direct reflection of a 3PL provider’s reliability and commitment to customer satisfaction.
-It also plays a crucial role in maintaining inventory integrity, cost-efficiency, and the overall reputation of both the 3PL provider and its clients.
+Accuracy is not just a metric; it is a direct reflection of a 3PL provider’s reliability and commitment to customer satisfaction.
+It also plays a crucial role in maintaining inventory integrity, cost-efficiency, and the overall reputation of the provider.
+The perfect result is 99-100%, but human errors can add up to order picking inaccuracies.
+Identify the mis-picks, enhance pick verification, and increase training for pickers.

 Employee Productivity